-INQUIRE CLASSCACHE returns information about the shared class cache in the CICS region, and reports the presence of any old shared class caches that are awaiting deletion.
+You can use the CEMT INQUIRE CLASSCACHE command to return information about the shared class cache that is used by pooled JVMs in the CICS region.
+The command also reports the presence of any old shared class caches that are awaiting deletion.
+You cannot use this command to return information about class caches that are used by IVM servers.

-Press the Clear key to clear the screen, and type CEMT INQUIRE CLASSCACHE (the minimum abbreviation is CEMT I CL).
-You get a display that describes the active shared class cache and indicates any old shared class caches, a sample of which is shown below.
+Press the Clear key to clear the screen, and type CEMT INQUIRE CLASSCACHE.
+A screen is displayed that describes the active shared class cache and indicates any old shared class caches.

-You can change the status of autostart (to Enabled or Disabled) by overtyping the value for Autostartst.
-You can also change the displayed values by using CEMT commands as follows:
+You can change the status of autostart by typing over the value for AUTOSTARTST.
+You can also change the displayed values by using CEMT commands:

-Change the status of autostart (Autostartst) by using the CEMT SET CLASSCACHE command, or by using the Enabled or Disabled option when you are performing the Phaseout, Purge or Forcepurge operation with the CEMT PERFORM CLASSCACHE command.

-- Change the size of the shared class cache (Cachesize), by using the Cachesize option when you are performing the Start or Reload operation with the CEMT PERFORM CLASSCACHE command.
-The new size that you specify is used for the new shared class cache. - If you are using the IBM SDK for z/OS, V1.4.2 to provide Java support, change the JVM profile that is used for the master JVM that initializes the shared class cache (Profile), by using the Profile option when you are performing the Start or Reload operation with the CEMT PERFORM CLASSCACHE command.
-The new JVM profile that you specify is used for the master JVM that starts the new shared class cache.
+- Change the status of autostart by using the CEMT SET CLASSCACHE command, or by entering Enabled or Disabled when you are performing the phase out, purge, or force purge operation with the CEMT PERFORM CLASSCACHE command. - Change the size of the shared class cache, by using the Cachesize option when you are performing the start or reload operation with the CEMT PERFORM CLASSCACHE command.
+The new size that you specify is used for the new shared class cache.